draganako/LyricsMatch/README.md

 The LyricsMatch system, which this application is a part of, consists of the following components:

-• Data source – document lyrics-data.csv downloaded from the Kaggle website which includes 17063 song lyrics, in English, Spanish, Basque language and instrumentals, processed to include the year of publication and the coordinates of the top left, bottom right and center point of the place from which the song originated;
+• Data source – document lyrics-data.csv downloaded from the Kaggle website which includes 17063 song lyrics, in English, Spanish, Basque language and instrumentals, processed to include the year of publication and the coordinates of the top left, bottom right and center point of the place from which the song originated;<br>
-• Logstash – a pipeline that downloads data from lyrics-data.csv and loads them with the desired transformations into the lyrics_data index;
+• Logstash – a pipeline that downloads data from lyrics-data.csv and loads them with the desired transformations into the lyrics_data index;<br>
-• Text database – Elasticsearch index, created via the Logstash pipeline;
+• Text database – Elasticsearch index, created via the Logstash pipeline;<br>
-• Database – MySQL database that has the role of storing data about users, song lyrics, comments, search history and their mutual connections;
+• Database – MySQL database that has the role of storing data about users, song lyrics, comments, search history and their mutual connections;<br>
-• Lyricsmatch client application – .NET application using MySQL database and Elasticsearch index;
+• Lyricsmatch client application – .NET application using MySQL database and Elasticsearch index;<br>
-• Kibana – software that is part of the Elastic Stack and is an interface for visualization and analysis of the Elasticsearch cluster;
+• Kibana – software that is part of the Elastic Stack and is an interface for visualization and analysis of the Elasticsearch cluster;<br>
-• Metricbeat – software for downloading system and cluster metrics and displaying them in Kibana.
+• Metricbeat – software for downloading system and cluster metrics and displaying them in Kibana.<br>

 ![image](https://github.com/user-attachments/assets/c1b81c6a-c397-4fd2-8ce3-e1c1f3362d6b)